dynamoose/dynamoose/Readme.md

 #### Model.query(query, options, callback)

 Queries a table or index.
 The query parameter can either the the hash key of the table or global index or a complete query object.
-If the callback is provided, the exec command is called automatically and the query parameter must be a query object.
+If the callback is provided, the exec command is called automatically, and the query parameter must be a query object.

 ```js
 Dog.query('breed').eq('Beagle').exec(function (err, dogs) {